Moses2917/ArmSpeechTT/README.md

    ```
    python webcamcaption.py
    ```
-5. The webcam demo will start, capturing audio input and transcribing it into text in real-time and displaying the captions on the camera.
+5. The script will automatically download the model and then the webcam demo will start, capturing audio input and transcribing it into text in real-time and displaying the captions on the camera.

 Feel free to explore and experiment with the webcam demo to experience the capabilities of the ArmSpeechTT model firsthand!